 Most of the business owners who sponsor the app development have very little time on hand; so to get a slot on their busy schedule one needs to have good relationships with people who “matter”.
 This involvement helps the technical group to translate technical risk into Business Impact, which then provides a greater understanding at the business levels so they support the process.

-Ideally the application architect/lead developer role is expected to perform the actual threat modeling:

-Threat modeling calls for collecting information such as business goals which are to be achieved through the application, to fleshing out a myriad of details such as roles for users and services, the number of users in each role, and components in the system.
-All this information may not be available with an individual developer.
-Therefore Threat Modeling is best performed by architects or lead developers in the team.
-Note that developers still play a role in the process by implementing identified countermeasures during the development phase.

-The default attack library contains a fairly comprehensive list of the known attacks that exists today.
-It should suffice for most Threat Modeling tasks.
-However, if a new attack emerges, or if there are some custom attacks that you face in your organization, you can customize the Attack Library to suit your needs.

-As is with many good tools TAM is also customizable to the environment in which it is used.
-TAM allows users to add attacks they feel are more relevant to the operating environment of the application or remove attacks that are not.
-This includes countermeasures and steps to be taken by developers to implement the countermeasure or for testers to test the implementation.
-The relevancies will help with the identification of suggestions in terms of probable countermeasures applicable to a component based on the relevancy that you have added.

-Discuss the production environment configuration with appropriate teams; many times development teams do not have sufficient information regarding production environments.
-The lack of knowledge with regard to deployment scenario such as service accounts to be used and the privileges assigned to these accounts can cause confusion.
-The classic example is of impersonation, if impersonation is used, user accounts are flowed to the application and authorization is based on that.
-But if impersonation is not used, the web server identity or the identity of the action invoked by user is visible to the application.
-If the deployment is not done correctly, the impersonation settings may be incorrect and could result in simple failure of the application, to an accidental elevation of privilege problem.

 Use security principles such as usage of least privilege , reduction of surface area etc to verify assumptions and information as provided by the team

 Certain threat categories are not directly evident such as not enforcing either the service accounts or user accounts with least privileges to invoke the code.
 This may lead to either users or services, which if compromised, expose lot more than just the application code and data to the attacker.
 TAM proves to be a very powerful tool in such a situation by providing us with data access control matrix.
 This unique representation allows database architects and application architects to ensure no unauthorized access to data.